StefanHeng/StefanHeng.github.io/_pages/index.md

+I currently work as a Research Assistant at [CLARITY lab](https://www.jasonmars.org/2014/03/20/clarity-lab-at-university-of-michigan/).

 I received my Bachelor's degree in Computer Science at University of Michigan.
 I interned at eBay Seller Experience as a front-end engineer.
 Regarding research, I am fortunate to be mentored by [Dr. Mohammed Saeed](https://mcircc.umich.edu/members/mohammed-saeed-md-phd) and [Prof. Jason Mars](https://www.jasonmars.org).

 I'm seeking a CS Ph.D. program.